Klemek/gitblog-data/2019/07/22/index.md

 ```

 So as we said before, there are 2 types of spaces: between words and others.
-We need to differentiate both by changing the first temporarily.
+We must differentiate both by changing the first temporarily.
 We can also declare an output list and a variable keeping the first index of a word.

 ```javascript